Historic gardens in Leamington Spa

 A number of events were held in the gardens, including military band concerts and flower shows.
 A famous tightrope walker, Charles Blondin, crossed the Pump Room Gardens in front of 7000 people in 1852.

 In 1876, the gardens were opened to the public for the first time.
 Many improvements were carried out over the following decades.
 Flowerbeds were introduced and the existing bandstand installed.

 The Pump Room Gardens are now a valuable area of open space for local people and visitors to the town.
 Along with the other Spa Gardens, they are Grade II listed on the English Heritage Register of Parks and Gardens of Special Historic Interest in England.

 In 2012, the Friends of the Pump Room Gardens raised funds to help the council restore eight Linden Arches which provide lighting along the avenues of lime trees.

-Do you want to make a difference to your local community?
+- Community engagement volunteers: Do you want to make a difference to your local community?
 Do you love being outdoors?
 Do you enjoy working with people?
 We are looking for volunteers to help people use and enjoy their local green spaces, including the Pump Room Gardens and other parks in the district.
+Community engagement volunteers.